LauraHFord/LauraHFord.github.io/_pages/pricing.md

 - A personally written ceremony script
 - Wedding Information Kit
 - Two face to face meetings
-- One wedding rehearsal
+- One face to face wedding rehearsal
 - Preparation and submission of legal documents and certifications to Births, Deaths and Marriages
 - Presentation of Marriage Certificate
 - Strictly confidential storage of records
-- Performance of legally binding ceremony
+- Performance of legally binding ceremony without restrictions
 - Provided Public Annoucement system and blue tooth music operation
 - Professional liaison with on the day service providers to ensure smooth running of the ceremony
+- Use of Ceremony directional sign

 ### Your Marriage Awaits $850
 Inclusions:
 - Personally written ceremony script
 - Wedding Information Kit
-- One to Two face to face meetings
+- One face to face meeting
-- One optional wedding rehearsal
 - Preparation and submission of legal documents and certifications to Births, Deaths and Marriages
 - Presentation of Marriage Certificate
 - Strictly confidential storage of records